 In 2010 he was honored with two Latin Grammy nominations, for the CD Salón Buenos Aires (five chamber works on Bridge Records) and for the composition Clocks from that album.
 In 2015 he received a third Grammy nomination for his cello concerto: Concierto en Tango which, within two years after its premiere has already been scheduled 26 orchestra performances worldwide.
 Other labels that have recorded his works include Naxos, Dorian, Telarc, New Albion, Albany, Centaur and Eroica.
 His music is published by Peermusic Classical. - 8/2016

-His busy 2016- 2017 Season includes hundreds of chamber performances and premieres by Albany, Spokane, Virginia, New Bedford and New West Symphony Orchestras.
-By Cincinnati and Indianapolis Chamber Orchestras.
-By New Hampshire and Music in the Mountains Festival Orchestras, Vanderbilt Symphony, Univ. of Utah Philharmonia and Mission Chamber Orchestra in the US.
-European and Latin American performances/ premieres include Jenaer Philharmonie and Orchester der Universität Bremen in Germany, Filarmónica de Boca del Río y Sinfónica de la UANL in Mexico, Camerata Panamá, Orquestas Sinfónica de Caracas, Sinfónica Juvenil de Colombia, Orquestas de la UNAL Bogotá, Sinfónica EAFIT de Medellín and Sinfónica de UNCuyo in Argentina.
+His busy 2016-2017 Season includes hundreds of chamber performances as well as orchestra performances in the U.S. by the Albany, Spokane, Virginia, New Bedford and New West Symphony Orchestras; the Cincinnati and Indianapolis Chamber Orchestras; New Hampshire and Music in the Mountains Festival Orchestras; Vanderbilt Symphony, University of Utah Philharmonia, and Mission Chamber Orchestra.
+European and Latin American performances/premieres include those by the Philharmonisches Orchester Heidelberg, Jenaer Philharmonie, Orchester der Universität Bremen in Germany, Sinfónica Nacional de Costa Rica, Filarmónica de Boca del Río y Sinfónica de la UANL in Mexico, Camerata Panamá, Orquestas Sinfónica de Caracas, Sinfónica Juvenil de Colombia, Orquestas de la UNAL Bogotá, Sinfónica EAFIT de Medellín and Sinfónica de Salta and Mendoza UNCuyo Orchestra in Argentina.